-After setting some relatively uninformative priors on our fourteen model parameters to ensure fitting efficiency and stability (see Table~\ref{tab:parameters}), we fit our selection function model to our data using \texttt{emcee} \citep{Foreman-MackeyHogg_2013}, beginning iteration in a small point cloud around the best parameter combination found by Optuna, and using a standard classification log loss $\mathcal{L}$ \citep[see][]{Cantat-GaudinFouesneau_2023}.
-We performed 10\,000 MCMC steps, discarding the first 1000 as burn-in.
+After setting some relatively uninformative priors on our 14 model parameters to ensure fitting efficiency and stability (see Table~\ref{tab:parameters}), we fitted our selection-function model to our data using \texttt{emcee} \citep{Foreman-MackeyHogg_2013}. \texttt{emcee} is a simple Markov chain Monte Carlo (MCMC) sampler that can be used to fit models and sample from their parameters, estimating both parameter values and their corresponding uncertainties. \texttt{emcee} requires an initial parameter guess, which we found by initially optimising our model's parameters with Optuna.
+To fit our model, we used a standard classification log loss, $\mathcal{L}$ \citep[see][]{Cantat-GaudinFouesneau_2023}.
+We performed 10\,000 MCMC steps, discarding the first 1000 as burn-ins.
 Our fitted parameter values and further plots of our model are available in a table and figures in Appendix \ref{app:model_fit_results}, or in the accompanying Python package to this paper that includes our code implementation of this model.
-Our final model has an overall 94.53\% classification accuracy on our training data, which is only marginally lower than the best XGBoost models we trialled, despite using fewer input parameters (Table~\ref{tab:pdet_model_comparison}) -- validating that our model parametrized only on $n_*$, $\tilde{R}_\rho$, and $\tau$ is highly accurate, even compared to machine learning models with far more free parameters.
+Our final model has an overall 94.53\% classification accuracy on our training data, which is only marginally lower than the best XGBoost models we trialled, despite using fewer input parameters (Table~\ref{tab:pdet_model_comparison}) -- validating that our model parameterised only on $n_*$, $\tilde{R}_\rho$, and $\tau$ is highly accurate, even compared to machine-learning models with far more free parameters.

-Comparing the distribution of $n_{*}$ and $\tilde{R}_\rho$ in Fig.~\ref{fig:pdet_model_2d} for our injected and retrieved clusters, our model creates a good prediction with minimal residuals, except for around the edges of this distribution that are less well-sampled by our training data.
+Comparing the distribution of $n_{*}$ and $\tilde{R}_\rho$ in Fig.~\ref{fig:pdet_model_2d} for our injected and retrieved clusters, our model creates a good prediction with minimal residuals, except around the edges of this distribution, which are less well sampled by our training data.
 A future iteration of this work could try to sample clusters more uniformly in $n_*$-$\tilde{R}_\rho$ space to ensure that training data samples this region well.
 Figure~\ref{fig:pdet_model_comp} shows that our logistic model closely matches the distribution of our recovered injections and retrievals for a range of different $\tau$ CST thresholds.